PAOLO TAGLIAMENTO

 This is my story

-Paolo is a permanent member of the renowned ensemble Residenz Solisten - Bavaria Klassik in Munich and gives important solo and chamber music concerts in the most prestigious halls of the city where he lives permanently.
+Paolo was a permanent member of the renowned ensemble Residenz Solisten in Munich, performing an important series of solo and chamber concerts in the city’s most prestigious venues.

 Where I played already